srollins/software-dev-materials/notes/advanced/networking.md

 # Application Layer

 The application developer writes code that executes at the application layer.
-A single host may run multiple applications and an application-layer protocol defines the communication between these processes communicating across the network.
+A single host may run multiple applications, and an application-layer protocol defines the communication between these processes communicating across the network.
 HTTP is one example of an application-layer protocol.
 SMTP and FTP are two other examples.

 The application layer communicates with the transport layer via a socket.
-When the transport layer has a message to deliver to the application layer it determines which socket to use based on the port number specified in the message.
+When the transport layer has a message to deliver to the application layer it determines which socket to use based on the **port number** specified in the message.
 When an application creates a socket it determines which transport layer protocol to use.

 ## HTTP